 Need some tips to help you figure out how to write a great CV?
 With us, you’ll be in good shape.

-To expand on this video’s advice, here are 7 essential steps to help first-time job applicants like yourself make a CV for a job:
+Here are 7 essential steps to help first-time job applicants like yourself make a CV for a job:

 1. Include your up-to-date contact details